 The website offers an electronic magazine, God and Nature, which is published twice a month.

-Staff: Leslie Wickman (Executive Director), Vicki Best (Director of Operation and Development), Lyn Berg (Managing Editor, Perspectives on Science and Faith), Chelsea Church (Membership and Outreach Manager), Dana Oleskiewicz (Local Chapters Coordiantor), James C. Peterson (Editor-in-chief, Perspectives on Science and Faith), Sy Garte (Editor-in-chief, God and Nature), Hannah Eagleson (InterVarsity ESN Liason), Arie Leegwater (Book Review Editor, Perspectives on Science and Christian Faith), Derek Schuurman (Book Review Editor), Sara Tolsma (Book Review Editor), Randy Isaac (Executive Director Emeritus), Jack Haas (Social Media Coordinator), Patrick Franklin (Book Review Editor, Perspectives on Science and Christian Faith ), Mark McEwan (Digital Content Specialist).
+Staff: John Wood (Interim Executive Director), Vicki Best (Director of Operation and Development), Lyn Berg (Managing Editor, Perspectives on Science and Christian Faith), Becky English (Membership and Outreach Manager), Dana Oleskiewicz (Local Chapters Coordiantor), James C. Peterson (Editor-in-chief, Perspectives on Science and Christian Faith), Sy Garte (Editor-in-chief, God and Nature), Hannah Eagleson (InterVarsity ESN Liason), Arie Leegwater (Book Review Editor, Perspectives on Science and Christian Faith), Derek Schuurman (Book Review Editor), Sara Tolsma (Book Review Editor), Randy Isaac (Executive Director Emeritus), Patrick Franklin (Book Review Editor, Perspectives on Science and Christian Faith ), Mark McEwan (Digital Content Specialist).

 American Scientific Affiliation